Published 20:27 IST, August 24th 2024

 Advertisement

-At the outset, I must say that being born and brought up in Kolkata, it pains me deeply to write this piece.
+At outset, I must say that being born and brought up in Kolkata, it pains me deeply to write this piece.

-My family migrated to Kolkata about three generations ago in the early 1950s.
-We made Bengal our home.
-Not just my family, but countless others like us came to Kolkata, which in those days was an aspirational dream for a villager from the deep south of India.
-As Sanjeev Sanyal, a member of the Economic Council to the PM, made his controversial comment on Kolkata, "The city didn’t die, it was murdered," I cannot help but agree.
-Kolkata, for a large part, was ruled by the Communist Party.
-The bhadralok (gentleman) never turned abodhro (indecent) in fighting against the government of the day—and that, I believe, was the biggest mistake.
+My family migrated to Kolkata about three generations ago in early 1950s.
+We me Bengal our home.
+Not just my family, but countless ors like us came to Kolkata, which in those days was an aspirational dream for a villager from deep south of India.
+As Sanjeev Sanyal, a member of Economic Council to PM, me his controversial comment on Kolkata, " city didn’t die, it was murdered," I cannot help but agree.
+Kolkata, for a large part, was ruled by Communist Party. bhralok (gentleman) never turned abodhro (indecent) in fighting against government of day—and that, I believe, was biggest mistake.

 Advertisement